learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 # Scikit Learn models
-We also provide some scripts for training 2D-based models with scikit learn, such as random forest.
-These scripts run hyperparameter optimization and model training using Morgan fingerprints as input.
-Each folder is named for the model type, and each has files `run.sh`, `run.py`, and a path of your choice for the config file.
+We also provide the script `scripts/cp3d/sklearn/run.sh`, which is a wrapper around scikit learn models.
+These models use Morgan fingerprints as input to make predictions.
+The script both optimizes hyperparameters and trains models.
 The config file has the following keys:

-- `model_type` (str): type of model you want to train
+- `model_type` (str): type of model you want to train (e.g. random forest)
 - `classifier` (bool): whether you're training a classifier
 - `train_path` (str): path to the training set csv
 - `val_path` (str): path to the validation set csv